wwt/Swifterviewing/README.md

 BUSINESS REQUIREMENTS:
 - Remove all occurances of the letter "e" (case-insensitive) from album titles

 You are free to change *anything* about the current code so long as you accomplish this goal.
-Make it read and function the way you want it to.
+Make it read and function the way you want it to, but bear in mind we’re looking for people who understand what best industry practices look like in Swift.

 NOTE: The code in its current state does not compile, that's on purpose because there's editor placeholder in there.